Neckar: Climate

 The Neckar valley functions as a cold air basin, which means that under cloudless skies the heavier, cold, night air which develops on the sparsely vegetated plateaus and hills, flows into the basin and concentrates there.
 Especially during the cold season, such "cold lakes" can contribute to the creation of fog while all around on the plateaus the sun shines.
 The orography of the Neckar valley facilitates such inversive weather conditions.

 The Neckar valley is known for its wine cultivation climate and the cultivation of Trollinger, Lemberger, Kerner, Müller-Thurgau amongst other locally grown grape varieties.
-Wine cultivation has receded over the 20th century and cultivation of the "Württemberger Wein" is mostly restricted to the southfacing slopes with high radiation gain in the Neckar valley and its side valleys, as wine cultivation is labor-intensive and in Württemberg competitive only in the best sites.
+Wine cultivation has receded over the 20th century and cultivation of the "Württemberger Wein" is mostly restricted to the south-facing slopes with high radiation gain in the Neckar valley and its side valleys, as wine cultivation is labor-intensive and in Württemberg competitive only in the best sites.

 Navigation

 Various excavations of harbor installations and findings lead to the conclusion that the Neckar navigation already existed during the Roman Age in the first century.
-Especially on the lower Neckar.
-Main purpose was probably the transportation of construction material for the Limes and provisions.
+At this time, travel was concentrated on the lower Neckar.
+The main purpose of travel at this time was probably the transportation of construction material for the Limes and provisions.
 Later the Neckar navigation was probably restarted by the Franks.

-Historical Development
+Historical development

 Timber floating from 1100

 Starting from 1100 the usage of the Neckar as a waterway with line boats and rafts has been attested.
 The river was already blocked by weirs in the surroundings of several cities during the High Middle Ages.
 In Heilbronn a harbour was mentioned for the first time in 1146.
 The Neckar privilege granted by Holy Roman Emperor Louis IV in 1333 allowed the free imperial city the construction of a weir.
-After its construction, the continuous traffic on the river was for several centuries blocked.
-An annoyance for the neighbours.
+After its construction, the continuous traffic on the river was blocked for several centuries, creating an annoyance for the neighbours.
 The permission of passage for raftsman therefore had to be determined contractually.
-In 1342 Württemberg, the Markgrafschaft Baden and the free imperial city signed an agreement for the opening of the Neckar for rafts between Besigheim and Heilbronn.
+In 1342, Württemberg, the Markgrafschaft Baden, and the free imperial city signed an agreement to open the Neckar for rafts between Besigheim and Heilbronn.
 A treaty from 1476 between the free imperial city Esslingen, Württemberg and Austria fixed free rafting trade as well.
 The last raft went through Tübingen down the Neckar river on October 26, 1899.

-The wood from the eastern Northern Black Forest was shipped through the Neckar and then Rhine up to Holland.
-Because of the developing seafaring the shipbuilding had a large demand for wood.
-The firewood from the Schurwald was combined to up to 260 Meter long rafts in Plochingen.
+The wood from the eastern Northern Black Forest was shipped through the Neckar and then the Rhine up to Holland.
+Because of the developing seafaring, shipyards had a large demand for wood.
+Firewood from the Schurwald was also shipped on the Neckar, after being combined in rafts up to 260 meters long at Plochingen.